wp-plugins/addquicktag/readme.txt

 == Installation ==
+= Requirements =
+* WordPress version 3.0 and later (tested at 3.3 and 3.2.1)

+= Installation =
 1. Unpack the download-package
 1. Upload the files to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress or for the Network, if you will use in Multisite for all Sites
 1. Got to 'Settings' menu and configure the plugin

 See also [the official website](http://bueltge.de/wp-addquicktags-de-plugin/120 "AddQuicktag").